This post was sponsored by Alaska Seafood as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 We start out melting a bit of butter, next add in your freshly minced garlic and diced shallots.
 Cooking until golden brown.
 If peeling your garlic is a hassle just pop the cloves from the head and place on a microwave safe dish, warm for 10-15 seconds and allow to cool before giving them a bit of a squeeze and they’ll slip right out of the peel.
 Presto!
 This does tend to take the punch out of the garlic so you may want to add an extra clove if you really love your garlic.
 Next, add your chopped tomatoes and oregano and give it a stir.

-Place your fresh cod over your tomato mixture, drop in those beautiful jumbo shrimp, and splash with the juice of 1/2 a lemon.
+Place your fresh cod over your tomato mixture, drop in those beautiful shrimp, and splash with the juice of 1/2 a lemon.
 Next, you’ll need to add blackening seasoning according to your tastes.
 We’re using only a few sprinkles of this powerful combination as it is just a flavor teaser.
-While quite a few of us adore the heat from traditional blackened dishes, this is more of a savor the flavor kind of dish.
+While quite a few of us adore the heat from traditional blackened dishes, this is more of a savor- the-flavor kind of dish.
 You’ll basically sprinkle it on like you would salt.
 (If you’re cooking with really little ones; just sprinkle a decent amount of actual salt on theirs.)
 Cover and cook 3 minutes.
-Using a pair of tongs either move your shrimp to the side or place them in a side dish while you gently turn your cod, return the shrimp to your pan, lightly season the freshly exposed fish and shrimp, and add the juice from the other 1/2 of your lemon; replace your lid for another 3 minutes.
+Using a pair of tongs either move your other ingredients to the side or place them in a side dish while you gently turn your cod, return the shrimp to your pan, lightly season the freshly exposed fish and shrimp, and add the juice from the other 1/2 of your lemon; replace your lid for another 3 minutes.
 Lastly, remove your lid for the next minute or two while you grab a plate to allow a bit of juice to evaporate.
 Serve and enjoy!

 This is such a fast and easy to make dish, yet perfect for pairing with nice salad and vegetable for serving to guests.
 It’s practically perfect!